-First, the diagram of natures that I propose enables the possibility of thinking nature as a form of otherness – not a mother, or a father, not Gaia or Ouranos, but a foreign agent.
+First, the diagram of natures that I propose enables the possibility of thinking of nature as a form of otherness—not a mother or a father, not Gaia or Ouranos, but a foreign agent.
 Indeed, one of the fundamental dangers of the Anthropocene is to irremediably close humanity in upon itself.
 In the end, the anthropogenic eating of nature cannot but become anthropophagy.
-Soylent Green –Richard Fleischer’s famous 1973 environmental film - does not show the apocalypse that follows the collapse of the global civilization.
+Soylent Green—Richard Fleischer’s famous 1973 environmental film—does not show the apocalypse that follows the collapse of the global civilization.
 Rather, it reveals that this collapse leans on the previous short-circuit of humankind that eats itself.
-Anthropophagy is not a post-apocalyptic practice.
-Rather, it defines the supreme condition of a civilization that ate – destroyed – the whole non-human world.
-If Soylent Green’s opening montage puts together standardization and the industrial revolution, it is less to insist on the problem of overpopulation than on the disappearance of non-human forms of life that I call cosmophagy.
+Anthropophagy is not a postapocalyptic practice.
+Rather, it defines the supreme condition of a civilization that ate—destroyed—the whole nonhuman world.
+If Soylent Green’s opening montage puts together standardization and the industrial revolution, it is less to insist on the problem of overpopulation than on the disappearance of nonhuman forms of life that I call cosmophagy.
 In other words, anthropophagy is the last step of cosmophagy.
-At this point, when the Anthropos has swallowed the Earth, when nature is performatively said to no longer exist, when human beings and every form of life merge with one another, the face – to use Hugo’s words – is nothing but the mask.
+At this point, when the Anthropos has swallowed the Earth, when nature is performatively said to no longer exist, when human beings and every form of life merge with one another, the face—to use Hugo’s words—is nothing but the mask.

-In this regard, to speak about the Unknown, à la Hugo, might be a way to leave some play between the mask and the face, in order to leave a place to other forms of existence.
+In this regard, to speak about the Unknown, à la Hugo, might be a way to leave some play between the mask and the face in order to leave a place to other forms of existence.
 I will not resist the temptation to say that the more we refuse the face of the unknown, the more we risk several more Fukushimas.
 Here the unknown is not the “asylum of ignorance,” to quote Spinoza, but on the contrary an aware knowledge of the unpredictable.
 It does not dismiss engineers, companies, and political leaders from their responsibilities vis-à-vis ecological disasters like Katrina or Fukushima, rather it engages another relation with what is not us.
-Concerning the last point, I am not sure that the word non-human is good enough to deal with the unknown, because non-human is an adjective that leaves unscathed the notion of human centrality, through its negation.
+Concerning the last point, I am not sure that the word nonhuman is good enough to deal with the unknown because nonhuman is an adjective that leaves unscathed the notion of human centrality through its negation.
 If we do not really and deeply take into account the Unknown, then the following alternative end to The Novices of Saïs, written by Novalis in 1798, might be our predictable fate: “One person succeeded—he lifted the veil of the goddess at Saïs—But what did he see?
-He saw— nightmare of nightmares —himself” (76)
+He saw— nightmare of nightmares —himself” (76).